 This gem of an address is classed as one of the top 7 chocolatiers in France.

-Queues outside the door are the norm, as the Saint-Germanois choose their favourite chocolates particularly over Easter and Christmas.
+Queues outside the door are the norm, as the locals – known as Saint-Germanois – choose their favourite chocolates particularly over Easter and Christmas.

 Step inside and smell that chocolate.
 Ganaches from miel (honey), spices, to even Mango & Sage – where dark chocolate and mango play together – but a subtle herby sage says a cheeky bonjour in the aftertaste.